 In 2010, after more than 25 years working to improve quality of life for patients the Josep Carreras Foundation launched a ground-breaking project.
 Together with the regional government it founded the first European research centre exclusively focused in leukaemia and other haematological diseases, and one of the few existing in the world.

-The Josep Carreras Leukaemia Research Institute (IJC)
+How was born the Josep Carreras Leukaemia Research Institute (IJC)